SiphoMsiza1998/SiphoMsiza1998/README.md

 ## 🚀 About Me

 - 💻 Front-End & Full-Stack Developer
-- 🌍 Based in South Africa
+- 🌍 Based in Pretoria, South Africa
 - 🎯 Focused on Web Development & Software Engineering
 - 📚 Continuously learning and improving my skills
 - ⚡ Passionate about creating clean and user-friendly applications